towoe/focus-time/README.md

 # Focus Time

 Focus Time is a command-line application designed to help manage focus sessions effectively.
-It allows to set a time in which notifications are disabled.
+It allows you to set a time in which notifications are disabled.
 It integrates with [Sway](https://github.com/swaywm/sway/) and [SwayNC](https://github.com/ErikReider/SwayNotificationCenter/).